 You will receive a full-color HCI workbook and writing pen for the class you are registered for.
 Additional Haag books and tools will be available at special seminar pricing at the time of registration or onsite at the seminar itself.
 We provide light beverages and/or snacks each day of the seminar.
 Lunch, parking, hotel and travel expenses are not included in the registration fee.

 I lost my HCI workbook.
 Can I reorder a replacement?

 Yes.
 One official HCI handout is given to each attendee on the first day of class attendance.
 This handout becomes the sole responsibility of the attendee once they receive it after check-in.
 Haag will not accept responsibility for handouts that are left in meeting rooms overnight, forgotten, etc. The cost of replacement is $150 per handout.
 Only one replacement handout can be purchased at a time, per person.
 Replacement handouts are only available for those who attend or have completed the HCI course.
 If you need to re-order, please email Education@HaagGlobal.com or call 800-527-0168.

 What is your cancellation policy?

 A full refund, less a $50 Administration Fee, will be issued if you cancel more than 30 days prior to the start date of the seminar.
-50% of your registration fee will be refunded if you cancel between 30-11 days prior to the class start date.
-If you cancel within 10 days of the start of the class, you will not receive a refund.
-Haag offers 1 Complimentary Transfer to another HCI program if you notify us within 10 days of the start of your class.
+50% of your registration fee will be refunded if you cancel between 30-10 days prior to the class start date.
+If you cancel within 9 days of the start of the class, you will not receive a refund.
+Haag offers 1 Complimentary Transfer to another HCI program if you notify us at least 10 days prior to the start of the course date.
 A $100 transfer fee will apply if you cancel less than 10 days prior to the class date, or if you have already used your complimentary transfer.
 If you fail to notify us of cancellation or fail to appear for any part of the course you have registered, you will forfeit your registration fees in full.

 How long does my certification last?